deep-security/smartcheck-helm/README.md

 **Note:** This installs Deep Security Smart Check with an in-cluster database, which requires a persistent volume.
 Your cluster must support creating persistent volumes to work with the in-cluster database.
 See [Use an external database](https://github.com/deep-security/smartcheck-helm/wiki/Use-an-external-database) to learn how to use an external database with Deep Security Smart Check.

+**Note:** If deploying Deep Security Smart Check with the in-cluster database to an EKS cluster running Amazon's Bottlerocket OS, it is necessary to install the EKS EBS CSI driver.
+If this is not installed the database pod is unable to mount to the persistent volume.
+See [EKS EBS CSI Driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) for more information and installation instructions.

 ### Connecting to Deep Security Smart Check

 The install process will display instructions for obtaining the initial username and password and for connecting to Deep Security Smart Check.